-But if you still find yourself counting sheep (or reaching for a bottle of sleeping pills) on the regular, it may be time to change up your diet.
-“The foods you eat have a significant impact on the quality of your sleep,” says Jason Wrobel, a longevity-obsessed raw vegan chef with his own TV show on The Cooking Channel and a roster of celeb fans (think Woody Harrelson and Robin Wright).
-In his just-released first cookbook, Eaternity, he devotes an entire chapter to recipes that promote better sleep.
+But if you still find yourself counting sheep (or worse, reaching for a bottle of sleeping pills) on the regular, it may be time to change up your pre-bed snack routine, as there are so many foods that help you sleep.
+"The foods you eat have a significant impact on the quality of your sleep," says Jason Wrobel, a vegan chef with his own TV show on The Cooking Channel.
+In his just-released first cookbook, Eaternity, he devotes an entire chapter to foods that help you sleep.

 And this overstimulation doesn't come without a cost—your body needs some snooze time to help it hit the refresh button.
 Working late and then waking up early to hit up power yoga may seem feasible for a little while, "but in the long run, you're going to compromise your energy, memory, well-being, and longevity," Wrobel warns.
 He recommends weaning yourself off of these stimulants throughout the day—especially caffeine—and getting your energy from more sustainable food sources at every meal.

 Not sure what to stock up on to maximize the quality of your time under the covers?
-Wrobel picks his favorite sleep-enhancing foods based on key nutrients, like calcium, magnesium, potassium, B vitamins, and tryptophan—which all play key roles in serious shut-eye.
-In an age of overachieving, it’s about time we all aim to be successful snoozers, too.
+Here, Beckerman, Wrobel, and a number of other dietitians picked their favorite sleep-enhancing foods based on key nutrients, like calcium, magnesium, potassium, B vitamins, and tryptophan—which all play key roles in serious shut-eye.
+In an age of overachieving, it's about time we all aim to be successful snoozers, too.

-Keep reading for the 8 foods Wrobel says will have you asleep faster, longer, and deeper.
+Keep reading for the 10 foods that help you sleep faster, longer, and deeper.

-“Walnuts are a great source of tryptophan, which is a sleep-enhancing amino acid,” explains Wrobel.
+"Walnuts are a great source of tryptophan, which is a sleep-enhancing amino acid," explains Wrobel.
 In the brain, tryptophan is converted to serotonin, which induces sleep.
+Walnuts also pack a significant punch of omega-3 fatty acids, which have been linked to increased cardiovascular health, improved cognitive function, decreased symptoms of depression, and overall reduced inflammation.
 Pop a few after dinner to get the body snooze-ready.